ysengoku/42-philosophers/README.md

   suseconds_t tv_usec;    /* microseconds */
 };

+// time_t: Used for time in seconds.
+According to POSIX, it is an integer type.
+// suseconds_t: Used for time in microseconds.
+It is a signed integer type capable of storing values at least in the range [-1, 1000000].

 // We won't use tz(timezone) in this program, so we set it NULL.
 ```
 Example: